BaiYunpeng1949/hierarchical-resource-rational-reader/step5/modules/rl_envs/text_comprehension_v0516/README.md

 1. apply stm limit or not [Kintsch's];
 2. apply memory gist or not [Kintsch's];
 3. stm size s [Kintsch's].
+4. prior knowledge classification [Are Good Texts Alawys Better?] (currently by LLM's inputted prompts).
+5. (low prority) propositions' integration and inference (currently we do not differentiate this, all done by LLM itself).

 ##Reproduction
 Procedure: